cuba-labs/cuba-electron-demo/README.md

 ## What is under the hood?

-Read more about this approach here: `TODO`.
+Read more about this approach here: https://www.cuba-platform.com/blog/leveraging-the-power-of-web-UI-for-desktop-front-ends.